 By Hai YU, Clément MOULIN (Dolphin Design)

-In this second part of Paving the way for the next generation audio codec for True Wireless Stereo (TWS) applications whitepaper, energy efficiency will be discussed and several means to achieve extra-long playtime will be exposed.
+In this fifth and last part of Paving the way for the next generation audio codec for True Wireless Stereo (TWS) applications whitepaper, a hastened but safe and improved design flow by Dolphin Design will be discussed.

 Click to enlarge